 Responsive Adults Promote Physical Well-Being

 Young children depend on adults to provide for their physical well-being.
 Adults who care for children must be responsive and make the child’s needs a priority.
 Responsive adults create a positive environment, both physically and emotionally, that enables a child to relate to others and to explore in safety.
-Babies and young children should never be left unattended, or in the care of another child or an adult who cannot care for the child.
+Responsive adults can also help babies and young children tolerate and cope with stress.